Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Cabins with Modern Amenities

+There are 11 cabins available for rental in Moraine State Park.
 The cabins include a kitchen area, two bedrooms, and a bathroom with a shower.

-The cabins are located in a cluster just north of Lakeview Beach, and each comes with its own dock and lake access during the warmer months.
+They’re located in a cluster just north of Lakeview Beach, and each comes with its own dock and lake access during the warmer months.
 Each cabin can accommodate up to six people.

-Two of the cabins, #7 and #11, are pet friendly, but this must also be arranged in advance.
+Two of the cabins, #7 and #11, are pet-friendly, but this must also be arranged in advance.
+Cabin #11 is also ADA-accessible.

 Plan to bring your own pillows and blankets, towels, and any kitchen furnishings you may need.